 At lunch I tossed the ingredients in the crock-pot for the Mexican Chicken Sliders we were having for supper.
-(These are really good with the Hawaiian Rolls!)
+(These are really good with Hawaiian Rolls!)
 We spent a lazy afternoon together watching Netflix and taking cat naps.
 At supper time we enjoyed the Mexican Chicken sliders with chips and salsa and homemade chocolate ice cream for dessert.
 It was perfect since the temps made it feel like a spring day but then again, homemade ice cream is good no matter the weather.
-After supper while we cleaned the kitchen, I assembled the Easy Breakfast Casserole for Sunday morning and the Crock-pot Bean and Sausage Soup.
-I stored the casserole in the fridge and cooked the stew overnight.
+After supper, while we cleaned the kitchen, I assembled the Easy Breakfast Casserole for Sunday morning and the Crock-pot Bean and Sausage Soup.
+I stored the casserole in the fridge and cooked the soup overnight.

 Sunday evening we had plenty of leftovers to choose from and Maddie made her famous homemade chocolate chip cookies.
 Monday morning we enjoyed a brunch of French Toast and bacon since I’d found Texas Toast at the Bakery Thrift store for $0.99!
 French toast is always a favorite at our house!